Myles215/DistributedSystems/README.txt

 Commands:

-    to make: make;
+    To make: make;

-    to build and test: gradle build;
+    To build and test: gradle build;

+    To play around:
+        in one terminal: make; java CalculatorServer
+        in another: java CalculatorClient;

+        follow CalculatorClient instructions